Jimant2/ChatApp/README.md

 MUST HAVE:

-The app must have the option to let the users sign in with their account
+The app must have the option to let the users sign in with their account.

-The app must have the option for users to send and receive messages to other users privately.
+The app must have the option for users to send and receive messages to and from other users privately.

 SHOULD HAVE: